f5devcentral/f5-agility-labs-xc/docs/class2/intro.rst

 **Narrative:**

-Congratulations!
-You are a Network Security Engineer at ACME Corp.

-ACME has an Application Team that supports internally developed traditional and modern apps, vendor provided and SaaS applications.
-As security threats are becoming more prevalant, the ACME's Risk and Compliance organization has mandated that Web Application Firewalls be deployed across all public facing applications within the next 30 days.

-As the Network Security Engineer, you are tasked with evaluating how to securely deploy a WAF across your entire public application environment.
-At first, you consider the traditional methods of deploying and managing your native WAFs in the Data Center, AWS, Azure, GCP, but quickly realize that learning and managing multiple WAF technologies would be time-consuming and difficult to operate.

-You recently saw a post on LinkedIn about a F5 SaaS product claiming to solve multi-cloud appplication security complexities.
-Given your current timeline and industry knowledge of F5 being a leader for decades, you decide to check it out and end up in the chair you are sitting in today:
-Taking a first-hand look at how F5 makes WAAP (Web Application and API Protection) simple, quick to deploy, and secure.
+You are a **Network Security Engineer** at **ACME Corp** tasked with rapidly improving the security of the company's public-facing applications and APIs.
+ACME’s Application Team manages a mix of traditional web apps, modern microservices, and third-party SaaS integrations.
+Recently, a routine **web application vulnerability scan** revealed several serious issues in one of ACME’s customer-facing web applications – including multiple OWASP Top 10 findings.
+At the same time, ACME’s Risk and Compliance organization has mandated that a **Web Application Firewall (WAF)** be deployed across **all public-facing applications and APIs** within 30 days to address the rising threat landscape.
+This combination of a looming deadline and newly discovered vulnerabilities has put you in the hot seat to strengthen ACME’s security posture quickly and comprehensively.

+Initially, you consider the traditional approach of deploying WAF appliances or cloud-native WAF services separately in each environment (on-premises data center, AWS, Azure, GCP).
+However, managing multiple WAF technologies in parallel would be time-consuming and complex, especially under a tight deadline.
+Fortunately, you recall seeing a post on LinkedIn about an F5 SaaS-based solution aimed at simplifying multi‑cloud application security.
+Given F5’s decades-long reputation as an application security leader, you decide to evaluate the **F5 Distributed Cloud Web Application and API Protection (WAAP)** platform – which brings unified **WAF, bot protection, and API security** as a service.
+This brings you to the lab environment you’re in today, ready to get first-hand experience with how F5’s Distributed Cloud services make WAAP **simple, quick to deploy, and effective.**

+In this lab, you will not only deploy **WAF** and other security controls to protect a vulnerable web application, but also leverage F5’s **Web App Scanning** service to continuously assess the application’s security.
+By introducing a deliberately vulnerable application (the ACME Corp web app) and scanning it, you’ll identify its weaknesses upfront.
+You will then implement **layered security controls** using F5 Distributed Cloud – including a tailored WAF policy, **bot defense** against automated attacks, and **malicious user detection** to isolate bad actors.
+Once these protections are in place (Labs 1–3), you will run a follow-up **web application scan** (Lab 4) to see how the security posture has improved, with far fewer vulnerabilities now exposed.
+Finally, you’ll explore the platform’s **AI-assisted analytics** (Lab 5) to quickly summarize security events and verify that the implemented protections are actively defending the application.
+This end-to-end approach demonstrates how ACME Corp can **address known vulnerabilities and threats, verify the effectiveness of defenses through continuous scanning, and maintain ongoing visibility** into their application security – all through a unified F5 Distributed Cloud solution.

 |intro000a|